Scale-Out Repository with Extents in Metadata and Data Roles

 Most often, when performing restore, merge, transform operations, Veeam Backup & Replication interacts with metadata rather than with the backup data.
 Obviously, processing metadata stored on the SSD is faster and more efficient than accessing large data arrays stored on a slow storage.

-Mind the following when assigning roles to extents in a scale-out backup repository:
+Consider the following when assigning roles to extents in a scale-out backup repository:

 If the data role is assigned to an extent, Veeam Backup & Replication will also copy replica of metadata to this extent to provide the metadata redundancy.
 While the original metadata is available, Veeam Backup & Replication does not use the replica of metadata on data extents.
 If by some reason metadata stored on metadata extents is corrupted or lost, to restore it Veeam Backup & Replication will use the replica of metadata stored on data extents.